ravirahman/the-electrons/assets/posts/lab6.md

 <br />
 <br />
 <center>**Particle Filter Local Initialization**<br /><span>![Particle Filter Local Initialization](assets/images/lab6/InitialParticles.png)</span></center>
-<center>**Figure 6.3**: *Screesnshot showing the initial poses (red vectors) after clicking a location in RViz.
-Positions were drawn from a normal distribution cenetered at the clicked point and with a standard deviation of \\(1m\\).
+<center>**Figure 6.3**: *Screenshot showing the initial poses (red vectors) after clicking a location in RViz.
+Positions were drawn from a normal distribution centered at the clicked point and with a standard deviation of \\(1m\\).
 Orientations were drawn from a uniform distribution.*
 </center>
 ### Using Randomness to Account for Noise in Odometry